Sumtin/torrent-dvr/README.md

 # Introduction
-Docker Compose deployment for torrent-based *ARR stack behind VPN.
+Docker Compose deployment for torrent-based *ARR stack behind VPN and Traefik reverse proxy.

 The following containers are used in this solution: